zuwagon/zutracklib/README.md

 # zutracklib

-zutracklib is Zuwagon's library to enable live tracking in functionality in an application
+zutracklib is Zuwagon's library to enable live tracking functionality in an application

 ## Installation